top of page

 AGILE - Advanced Training for Next Generation Scientists in Spatio-Temporal Imaging of Plant Cells.

-Title of project: Quantifying the light and Temperature driven association of phyB photobodies with chromatin
+Title of project: Quantifying the light and Temperature driven association of phyB photobodies with chromatin and RNA

 Requirements: